User Guides (5)

 Don’t fall for manual grinders that cost $50-80.
 Many of them promise better results without providing proof—and the burrs are almost always the same size and material as burrs in $25 grinders.

-Check out our JavaPresse Coffee Club and have specialty coffee beans shipped your way just two hours after being roasted—that means you’ll get coffee as fresh as can be!
+JavaPresse customers get specialty coffee beans shipped their way just two hours after being roasted—that means you’ll get coffee as fresh as can be!